rajjitlai/music_player_web_design_part2/README.md

   I am adding the wave design using wavesurfer JS.

-Chec out the video on YouTube: https://youtube.com/shorts/A6rZsBpNawI
+Check out the video on YouTube: https://youtube.com/shorts/A6rZsBpNawI